danielfbm/danielfbm.github.io/content/post/kustomize-tekton-task.md

 └── tasks
 ```

- - *tasks* will host your tasks files
+ - *tasks* will host your tasks files;
- - *overlays* will host your patches, like adding a shared step
+ - *overlays* will host your patches, like adding a shared step;

 ## Tasks

-Prepare your tasks, for the example we will use [`golang-test`](https://github.com/tektoncd/catalog/tree/main/task/golang-test/0.2) and [`golangci-lint`](https://github.com/tektoncd/catalog/tree/main/task/golangci-lint/0.2), adjust accordingly.
+Prepare your tasks, for this example, we will use [`golang-test`](https://github.com/tektoncd/catalog/tree/main/task/golang-test/0.2) and [`golangci-lint`](https://github.com/tektoncd/catalog/tree/main/task/golangci-lint/0.2), please adjust accordingly.

 ## Snippet